Ecoblockchain/front-end-starting-points/README.md

 #Front End Starting Points

-Contained in this repo are several branches:
+Contained in this repo are some branches:

 - just-the-server
 - require-backbone-bootstrap